willglynn/rust-target-feature-data/README.md

 The generator tool runs offline, i.e. in development, and its output is committed to this repository.
 Both the `-dev` nor `-gen` crates are purely internal to this workspace.

+This crate's repository contains data for earlier Rust versions, but this data is not currently required by any user and so is not included in the crate.
+If you have need for earlier data via this crate, please open an issue.